DoronHav/doronhav.github.io/_pages/about.md

 social: True # includes social icons at the bottom of the page
 ---

-Hi!

 I am Doron (gift in Hebrew), a PhD candidate in [Dana Pe'er Lab](https://www.mskcc.org/research/ski/labs/dana-pe-er) at Memorial Sloan Kettering Cancer Center, through Cornell University's Tri-Institutional PhD program in Computational Biology.
-I graduated from Techion in 2019 with a degree in Physics and degree in electrical engineering.
+Before that, I graduated from Technion in 2019 with a bachelor's in Physics and a bachelor's  in electrical engineering.

 My research mainly involves optimal transport & spatial transcriptomics.